 Exegesis of James 2:14-26

 The focus of James 2 is the licentious believer who refuses to love others in practical ways.
-These licentious believers claimed to have a radical faith, but they were refusing to love others through good works.
 This is why James focuses on (1) the “uselessness” of their faith for others and (2) the “death” that this will cause for their spiritual growth.

 What does James mean by “saved”?
 The term “save” (sōzō) has a broad semantic range.
 This list is not exhaustive, but it shows the different ways the term “save” (sōzō) is used in the NT: